infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

 # output

 ```
 With these extensions we can now access all the result queries.
-For example,
+For example:
 ```jldoctest opt_model
 julia> termination_status(model)
 LOCALLY_SOLVED::TerminationStatusCode = 4